 How do I change the address/email/phone number for my library card?

-To change your address and phone number please contact the library directly.
-You can update your email address by signing in to your library account.
-Further information can be found here.
+To change your address please contact the library directly.
+You can update your phone number and email address by signing in to your library account.

 What does "In-process" mean?

 If the status of an item listed in the catalogue is "In-process" it means the item is not yet available for loan.
 If you would like to be notified when the item becomes available you can place a reservation.

 Can I make a suggestion for the library to buy a particular item?

 Yes.
 The library welcomes suggestions from the community.
 More information about making suggestions for purchase can be found here.

 We accept donations provided the items are in good condition and current.
 Donations are assessed according to collection criteria and we reserve the right to decide whether or not to retain any donated material and at which location to house it.
 Donated items that do not meet selection criteria are included in our book sale.

 Can the library display brochures / posters about my community event or service?

 Yes.
 As a provider of information to the community the library seeks to provide easy access to relevant information about local community events, programs and other items of public interest.
 All material provided for display will be subject to the the library’s guidelines for accepting or rejecting such community information materials for display.